 Should an employee win a wrongful termination action against your company in Manhattan, your company may be liable to the employee for back pay, front pay, compensatory damages, punitive damages, and, at the court’s discretion, costs and reasonable attorney’s fees.

 At the Law Offices of David S. Rich, LLC, we vigorously defend employers and represent other clients in wrongful termination lawsuits.
 If your business needs Manhattan employment attorneys to defend it in wrongful termination litigation, contact the Law Offices of David S. Rich, LLC.

-Because of Manhattan’s robust commercial, financial, and securities markets, business litigation in the Manhattan State courts and in federal courts situated in Manhattan is both frequent and highly complex.
+Because of Manhattan’s robust commercial, financial, and securities markets, business litigation in the New York State courts and in federal courts situated in Manhattan is both frequent and highly complex.
 In civil and commercial matters, some of the causes of action which entities and individuals commonly bring are as follows.
 At the Law Offices of David S. Rich, LLC, we have substantial experience litigating, on behalf of companies and individuals, these claims as well as many others.